Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-Trichy is a city in Tamil Nadu, which is very popular among tourists and pilgrims for its ancient temples that put on display the magnificent architectural styles of the bygone era.
-Housing a plethora of temples dedicated to various deities, of varying sizes, and architectural styles, Trichy is an important pilgrimage site and also a mouth-watering prospect for architecture enthusiasts.
+Trichy is a city in Tamil Nadu that is very popular among tourists and pilgrims for its ancient temples that put on display the magnificent architectural styles of a bygone era.
+Housing a plethora of temples dedicated to various deities of varying sizes and architectural styles, Trichy is an important pilgrimage site and also a mouth-watering prospect for architecture enthusiasts.

 Location: Tamil Nadu

 Nearest Airport: Trichy

 Famous for: Rock Fort Temple, Srirangam Ranganathaswamy Temple, Cauvery river